Aquarium UV Sterilizer Overview

 Flow Rates

 The recommended flow rates and required wattage for tanks may not seem consistent between manufacturers.
-The Emperor 25 Watt UV Sterilizer is rated for 125 gallons.
-The Aqua Ultraviolet 25 Watt UV Sterilizer is rated for tanks up to 100 gallons.
-The Pentair Aquatics 25 Watt UV Sterilizer is rated for 200 gallons.
+The Aqua Ultraviolet 25-Watt UV Sterilizer is rated for tanks up to 100 gallons.
 The Coralife 18 Watt is rated for 250 gallons.
 Some of this may be because the manufacturers are measuring things differently.
-For Example: Emperor Aquatics' recommended flow rates are based upon when UV sterilizer lamps are operating at their 60% end of life efficiency.
+The recommended flow rates are sometimes based on when UV sterilizer lamps are operating at their 60% end-of-life efficiency.
 Additionally, flow rates may be comparing apples and oranges because they may be referring to the effective kill rates of different organisms.